saulmoralespa/subscription-payu-latam/readme.txt

 == Frequently Asked Questions ==

-= Countries in which its use is available? =
+= Countries in which its use is available ? =

 Brazil, Colombia, Mexico and Peru

-= Are you required to use a ssl certificate? =
+= Are you required to use a ssl certificate ? =

 Si.
 But it is advisable that you consider using it since it is revealing for browsers

-= How do I prove its operation? =
+= How do I prove its operation ? =

 You must go to the Woocommerce settings / finalize purchase / Payu Latam Subscription and change the testing environment

 **Remember to try in the testing environment with the credentials offered by payU latam** [see credentials](http://developers.payulatam.com/es/sdk/sandbox.html "test credentials")

-= What should I take into account for production? =
+= What should I take into account for production ? =

 **Have the activation of the SDK**

+= Why is not charging in the indicated interval ? =

+**You can not change the price, interval and period of the subscription product once you have created it and you would have made at least the first subscription by a user**

-= ¿ What else should I keep in mind, that you have not told me ? =
+= What else should I keep in mind, that you have not told me ? =

 1. You need to use the [Woocommerce subscriptions](https://github.com/wp-premium/woocommerce-subscriptions "plugin")
 2. You must set the number of decimals to zero, see screenshots.